KoenLBekx/laconic/README.md

 >> - empty string (`[s]`)<br/>
 >> - error value.)

-> If more than one statement is needed in operand 2, use the ; combinator operator or enclose the `W` operator's operands in parentheses.
+> If more than one operation is needed in operand 2, use the ; combinator operator or enclose the `W` operator's operands in parentheses.

 > Besides finding a falsy value when re-evaluation its 1st operand, the `W` operator will also stop repeating iterations if
 >> - the maximum number of iterations set by the `Z#loops` operation have been done (default = 10,000) - this is a protection against vicious loops;<br/>